KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 INTEREST_data <- pivot_wider(data = INTEREST_data, names_from = 'Data Series', values_from = value)
 ```

-6. Convert “Period” column into “Date” format
+Convert “Period” column into “Date” format
-a.
-Loaded ‘lubridate’ package using ‘library()’ function;
+- Loaded ‘lubridate’ package using ‘library()’ function;
-b.
-Used the ‘as.Date()’ function to convert “chr” into “date” class.
+- Used the ‘as.Date()’ function to convert “chr” into “date” class.
 As the string only provides the year and month (i.e. YYYY MMM) format, the function ‘paste0()’ was passed to help append the string “01” before a smooth conversion into “date” class can be done;
-c.
-The format of the date format is “%Y %b %d” (i.e. YYYY MM DD).
+- The format of the date format is “%Y %b %d” (i.e. YYYY MM DD).

 ``` r
 # Convert “Period” column into “Date” format